SeaSharpy/ChatCompletionsSharp/README.md

 - **Fields**:
   - `string BaseUrl` — Endpoint used for `POST` requests (default `https://api.openai.com/v1/chat/completions`).
 Update this to target Azure OpenAI or custom gateways.
 - **Methods**:
-  - `Task SendCompletion(CompletionRequest request, CancellationToken? cancellationToken = null)` — Executes the request, drives callbacks, deserializes tool calls, and appends all new messages to the request.
+  - `async Task SendCompletion(CompletionRequest request, CancellationToken? cancellationToken = null)` — Executes the request, drives callbacks, deserializes tool calls, and appends all new messages to the request.
   - `void AddTool(string name, string description, Type type)` — Registers a tool by CLR type with optional callback to be attached later.
   - `void AddTool(Tool tool)` — Registers a pre-constructed `Tool` instance.